jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: Does Rocket Level up when The Infinity Gauntlet makes him discard his hand?
+Q: Does Rocket Level up when Thanos's **The Infinity Gauntlet** makes him discard his hand?

+A: No. In order; Rocket is stunned first, then later discards and then draws on their turn before Rocket recovers.
+So at no point when Rocket is face up does he have no cards in hand.

+^(Source: FB Post - Tim Saunders)

 ## [Rocket](http://vs.tcgbrowser.com/images/cards/big/mcu1-014.jpg)
 *Set: The MCU Battles*